Almost exact recovery in noisy semi-supervised learning: Introduction

+One can make several parallels between our continuous relaxation and state-of-the-art techniques.
+Indeed, SSL-clustering often relies on minimization frameworks (see \cite{avrachenkov2012generalized,chapelle2006semi} for an overview).
+The idea of minimizing a well-chosen energy function was proposed in~\cite{zhu2003semi}, under the constraint of keeping the labeled nodes’ predictions equal to the oracle labels.
+As we show in the numerical section, this hard constraint is unsuitable if the oracle reveals false information.
+Consequently, \cite{belkin2004regularization} introduced an additional loss term in the energy function to allow the prediction to differ from the oracle information.
+We recover this loss term with an additional theoretical justification because it comes from a relaxation of the MAP.

+Moreover, the regularization term is necessary to prevent the solution from being flat and making classification rely on second-order fluctuations.
+This phenomenon was previously observed by \cite{Nadler2009SemisupervisedLW} in the limit of an infinite amount of unlabeled data, as well as by \cite{mai2018random} in the large dimension limit.
+The regularization term here consists of subtracting a constant term from all the entries of the adjacency matrix.
+It resembles previous regularization techniques, like the centring of the adjacency matrix proposed in~\cite{Mai_Couillet_2020}.
+However, contrary to \cite{Mai_Couillet_2020}, we study a noisy framework without assuming a large-dimension asymptotic regime.
+Moreover, we solve exactly the relaxed minimization problem instead of giving a heuristic with an extra parameter.

+It was shown in \cite{Saad_Nosratinia_2018} that even with a perfect oracle revealing a constant fraction of the labels, the phase transition phenomena for exact recovery in SBM (recovering all the correct labels with high probability) remains unchanged.
+Thus, for the exact recovery problem, one could discard all the side information and simply use unsupervised algorithms when the number of data points goes to infinity.
+Of course, wasting potentially valuable information is not entirely satisfactory.
+Thus, in the present work, we consider the case of almost exact recovery and an oracle with noisy information.
+In \cite{banerjee2023pagerank,kadavankandy2017power} criteria different from the exact recovery have also been considered in the framework of semi-supervised learning.

-The paper is structured as follow.
-The model is introduced in Section~\ref{section:MAP}, along with the derivation of the MAP estimator (Subsection~\ref{subsection:MAP}).
+The paper is structured as follows.
+We introduce the model and main notations in Section~\ref{section:MAP}, along with the derivation of the MAP estimator (Section~\ref{subsection:MAP_estimator_DCSBM}).
 A continuous relaxation of the MAP is presented in Section~\ref{section:continuous_relaxation} as well as the guarantee of its convergence to the true community structure (Subsection~\ref{subsection:ratio_misclassified_nodes}).
-Some proofs are postponed to the Appendix, as we leave in the main text only those we consider important to the material exposition.
+We postpone some proofs to the Appendix and leave in the main text only those we consider important to the material exposition.
+We conclude the paper with numerical results (Section~\ref{section:numerical_results}), emphasizing the effect of the noise on the clustering accuracy.
+In particular, we outperform state-of-the-art graph-based SSL methods in a difficult regime (few label points or large noise).